 Video intercoms are the best alternative to a cellular telephone entry system.

 Like cellular entry systems, smart video intercoms use phones as intercom substations that allow for communication and guest entry.
 But unlike cellular entry systems, video intercoms are capable of more than just phone calls.
-The best video intercoms for apartments are fully smartphone-compatible and leverage the full power of the smartphone for a seamless property access experience.

 Video intercoms let residents use their smartphones to video chat with visitors and open doors and gates remotely.
 They also offer other property access methods, which means visitors have more than one way to request access.
-In fact, the best systems may offer virtual keys for planned visits, and delivery PINs and passes for courier access.
+In fact, the best systems may offer virtual keys for planned visits and delivery PINs and passes for courier access.

 Pro tip: When shopping for a video intercom, choose a cloud-based system that lets you manage access and update your tenant directory remotely.